knohitch/clickveed/FINAL_DEPLOYMENT_SUMMARY.md

 ## Files Modified

-1. `Dockerfile` - Updated NODE_ENV configuration and OpenSSL library installation
+1. `Dockerfile` - Migrated from Alpine to Debian Linux and updated library installation
 2. `.dockerignore` - Added exception for startup.sh
-3. `COOLIFY_DEPLOYMENT_FIXES.md` - Created new documentation
+3. `COOLIFY_DEPLOYMENT_FIXES.md` - Updated documentation
 4. `COOLIFY_DEPLOYMENT_GUIDE.md` - Updated with new fixes
 5. `DEPLOYMENT_FIXES_SUMMARY.md` - Updated with new issues and fixes